JanuarS/hello-world/README.md

 # hello-world
 Just another repository
-Hello,
+Hello World,

-I am a Water Systems Technician aspiring to become a Software Engineer!
+I am a Senior Water Systems Technician for aspiring to become a Software Engineer!